-• AeroDyn v12.57 or a later version is required to read TurbSim files correctly.

-- If you compile AeroDyn, you must use the compiler option "/assume:byterecl" to read the TurbSim coherent structures binary files correctly.
-If you use ADAMS2AD [38], be sure to use v12.17 or later so that this compiler option is set. - Hub-height time series from HH wind files and FF wind files do not have events happening at the same time because AeroDyn shifts the FF files (see Figure 17). - Because of the way the FFT routine works, extra time must be added to the analysis time to get the FFT to run efficiently.
-Due to this plus the fact that the output time could be shorter than the analysis time, the mean wind speed for the portion of the run actually used could be different from what was specified in the input file.
+- AeroDyn v12.57 or a later version is required to read TurbSim files correctly. - If you compile AeroDyn v13, you must use the compiler option "/assume:byterecl" to read the TurbSim coherent structures binary files correctly.
+If you use ADAMS2AD [41], be sure to use v12.17 or later so that this compiler option is set. - Hub-height time series from HH wind files and FF wind files (without UsableTime = "ALL") do not have events happening at the same time because InflowWind shifts the FF files (see Figure 17). - Because of the way the FFT routine works, extra time may be added to the analysis time to get the FFT to run efficiently.
+Due to this plus the fact that the output time could be shorter than the analysis time, the mean wind speed for the portion of the run actually used could be different from what was specified in the input file. - The statistics calculated in the summary file are based on the complete time series generated (the analysis time plus any extra time added for the FFT calculations).
+Because the output time can be less than the analysis time, these statistics might differ from what can be calculated from the output files. - Be cautious when using mean flow angle inputs with full-field grids for InflowWind.
+InflowWind marches FF grids through the turbine along its Propogation Direction at the mean hub-height wind speed, regardless of the flow angles.
+This can give strange results if the mean flow angles are not small.